MicrosoftDocs/appcenter-docs/docs/analytics/faq.md

 A session is defined as the time from the app coming to foreground to the last event before going to the background.
 If no custom events are identified within 5 minutes in a session, the session won't be counted.

 ## Why's my "OS Distribution" chart showing more devices than the number of installs?
 OS Distribution counts aren't snapshots.
-They are counts of devices that match the selected time period.
+They're counts of devices that match the selected time period.
 For example, if users upgrade from one OS version to a newer version within the selected time period, they'll be counted in both OS versions.
 If a significant number of users upgrade within the time period, the overlap could cause noticeably more devices in the "OS Distribution" chart than the number of installs.

 ## Why's the country information not showing? / The country information doesn't seem to be correct.
 The country is determined by the carrier country and requires that the device has a SIM.
 If you're using a tablet or a device with no SIM card, the country won't be reported.
 If you're using a simulator, the country information will most probably not be accurate.